Prag8855/aab/content/guides/german-health-insurance.md

 {% include '_blocks/healthInsuranceQuestion.html' %}

-Use [Tarifcheck](/out/tarifcheck-health) to compare private health insurance prices.
-Tarifcheck does not help you pick the best insurance.
-It only shows you the prices.
-It's always better to talk to a broker.

 [Ottonova](/out/ottonova) is popular option with expats, because they offer support in English, but [they are not perfect](/guides/ottonova-review).

 [Feather](/out/feather-private) also offers private health insurance.
 They helped me get private health insurance, and I trust them.
 They are a health insurance broker, not a health insurer.
 This means that they sell insurance from different companies.
 They speak English.
 Their insurance works for [residence permit](/glossary/Aufenthaltstitel) applications.